ojasvsingh71/Web-Notes/react-1.md

 ---

->Now, when you click the "Increment" or "Decrement" button, the count state changes, triggering a re-render of the component.
+> 🔁 Now, when you click the "Increment" or "Decrement" button, the count state changes, triggering a re-render of the component.
 The UI is updated to reflect the new count value.
 This is the essence of re-rendering based on state changes in a React component.

 ---

-## React Props
+## 📬  React Props

 In React, props (short for properties) are a way to pass data from a parent component to a child component.
 They allow you to customize and configure child components based on values provided by their parent components.